Sabbath in our home

 We believe Sabbath is the person Jesus! to know and live with Jesus is getting to know what Sabbath is truly about.

-The Sabbath is more than just an outdated law.
-It is about a biblical design made from God and the human search for rest.
-Sabbath and the cycle of 7 has a beautiful theme and weaves beautifully throughout the Bible from the beginning until the end with a lot of sevens.
+Sabbath in the bible has a biblical design made from God and the human search for rest.
+Sabbath and the cycle of 7 has a ongoing theme and weaves beautifully throughout the Bible from the beginning until the end with lots of sevens.
 It is all a shadow and picture of what we are and have in Jesus!
 I am not writing to much about that in this article, but you can read more about it here: The Sabbath and the number 7

 If you want to know more about the Jewish Sabbath observance? click here: Jewish Sabbath .

 Here I would like to talk about how we as a Christian family have the habit of setting aside one day a week to direct our time and focus on the Lord Jesus Christ.
-There is of course also wisdom in resting once a week.
+There is wisdom in resting once a week, and we believe that Gods word is wisdom to us, old or new it is wisdom literature.

 I want to share a little of our journey about the decision to keep a Sabbath night once a week, and what a blessing it is to us as a family, couple and person, and what a Sabbath night looks like in our home.